 A while back, I watched a rather intriguing Japanese horror film called “Suicide Club”.
-The plot centers around an impending wave of mass suicides that threaten Japanese society, creating a sense of mystery and source of panic for authorities who desperately struggle to discover the roots behind these seemingly unmotivated deaths.
+The plot centers around an impending wave of mass suicides that threaten Japanese society, creating a sense of mystery and a source of panic for authorities who desperately struggle to discover the roots behind these seemingly unmotivated deaths.
 The film was enjoyable because of how crazy weird it is, with some obscure, almost nonsensical ideas presented without any coherent explanation.
-As such, the film provides a perfect opportunity for me to go on a philosophical rant to make sense out of ideas that wouldn’t make sense otherwise.
+As such, the film provides a perfect opportunity for me to go on a philosophical rant to make sense of ideas that wouldn’t make sense otherwise.
 Before I continue, I would like to disclaim that I do not share nor advocate some of the controversial themes explored by the film, and rather aim to present, as honestly as I can, my interpretation of what the film is trying to convey.

 A recurring theme in the film is the notion of “connecting” with oneself.
 What does that mean, you ask?
 Well, in one climactic scene, which arguably defines the entirety of the film, a boy who belongs to the group behind the mass suicides speaks with a detective named Mr. Kuroda, who is involved in the mystery’s police investigation.
 The boy begins his cryptic monologue:

 Do you understand?
 I understand our connection.
 I understand your connection to your wife.
 I understand your connection to your children.
 But as for your connection to yourself… If you die, will you lose the connection with yourself?
 Even if you die, your connection with your wife will remain.
 So will your connection with your children.
 But if you die, will you lose your connection with yourself?
 Will you love on?
 Are you connected to yourself?
 Why couldn’t you feel the pain of others as you would your own?
 Why couldn’t you bear the pain of others as you would your own?
 You are the criminal.
 You could only think of yourself.
 You’re the scum.
 Scum!